Skip to main content

 • URL: <template-url>

-After you choose Review & Create, CloudEval creates the project and starts setting up the backing connection in the background.
+After you choose Review & Create, CloudEval creates the project, imports the source files, resolves the stack, and starts preparing the diagram and reports.

 CloudEval stores the imported source, project metadata, and report outputs together so the whole review stays in one workspace.